decentraland/adr/docs/ADR-74-add-emote-schema.md

 ## Context and Problem Statement

 Currently, `Emotes` are being deployed as `Wearables` in the Catalysts.
 Even though they are very similar, they are not.
 For instance, there are emotes deployed with the arbitrary category "hat" just to pass the validations.
-Secondly, we are introducing some kind of versioning within the emotes metadata.
-This way, we can modify the metadata as we see fit but also keep track of these changes so we can validate the emotes over time.
-For instance, if we start a new Catalyst from scratch, it will receive entities from different timestamps and we have to validate them with the validations that **_where present at that timestamp_**.
+Secondly, emotes metadata structure is likely to change so versioning of this changes are needed.
+This way, its changes can be tracked over time and validations can be done according to its corresponding timestamp.
+For instance, when starting a new Catalyst from scratch, entities from different timestamps will be received and will need to validate them with the validations that **_where present at that timestamp_**.

 ## Proposed solution